 In June 2019, the City received notification from the South Carolina Department of Health and Environmental Control ("DHEC") that the City's sewer system was rated unsatisfactory after a recent inspection.
 This unsatisfactory rating was due to several deficiencies noted during the inspection, including the following: all four lift / pump stations were in need of immediate repair / upgrades, there was significant corrosion and deterioration of sewer lines and manholes, and a general lack of maintenance of the sewer system overall.
 The City does not have the resources to repair and upgrade the lift / pump stations, which is estimated to cost around \$1 million.
 The City is applying for and has received grants to provide the funds for these repairs along with other needed repairs and upgrades.
+The City has made progress by completing the upgrading of the Rice Creek lift station, but has not started/has not completed the remaining three.
 In addition, the City does not presently have a map, reports, or any records of their current system.
 The City is developing a map.
 They are working with an engineering consultant on mapping and potential inflow and infiltration issues.
-The City is currently working with DHEC on the details of a consent order agreement.
+The City began submitting quarterly reports to DHEC as required during FY 2019 through FY 2021.
+The City entered into a consent order agreement with DHEC in December 2020.